Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Safety Tips

 Jaipur is one of the safest places to travel in India because it is the epitome of ‘Atithi Devo Bhava.’
-Locals depend on tourists, and ensuring their safety and happiness is bread and butter for most.
+Locals depend on tourists, and ensuring their safety and happiness as it is bread and butter for most.

 Here are some safety measures to consider: